OVlasiuk/ovlasiuk.github.io/_pages/about.md

 ### 2009–2013
 *Kyiv Taras Shevchenko University*, BSc.<br>
 Advisor: Igor Shevchuk<br>
-Recipient of the Ukrainian national scholarship throughout the whole duration of the studies, and of the scholarship of Kyiv Mayor in 2011-2013.

 <!--## Publications-->
  <!--O.V., T. Michaels, N. Flyer and B. Fornberg, **Fast high-dimensional node generation with variable density**,  preprint. [arXiv:1710.05011v1](https://arxiv.org/abs/1710.05011) <br>-->